Bigg Boss 11: Puneesh Sharma Is The Most Underestimated Finalist; Watch His BB 11 Journey!

 Puneesh Played Tasks With Determination

 When Bandgi was with him, many blamed him for playing fake (they felt Puneesh and Bandgi were using love story to move ahead on the show)!
 After Bandgi left, many considered him weak.
-But he later, he shocked everyone as he played for himself.
-He played the game with utmost dedication and game 100 % to the task.
+But later, he shocked everyone as he played for himself.
+He played the game with utmost dedication and gave 100% to the tasks.

 Maintained Good Relationship With Other Contestants

-He maintained good relationship with many contestants - Hiten Tejwani, Akash Dadlani, Shilpa Shinde and Vikas Gupta.
+He maintained good relationship with other contestants - Hiten Tejwani, Akash Dadlani, Shilpa Shinde and Vikas Gupta.
 He doesn't hold grudges for too long.
 He apologises when he is wrong and is thankful when someone helps or supports him.
-His friendship bonded really well with Akash and Shilpa.
+He bonded really well with Akash and Shilpa.

 Made Fans After Coming To The Show